 As mentioned earlier, a better practice is to have the details of the order available throughout the checkout process.

-Note: Want help improving cart and checkout design on your eCommerce site to improve your results?
+Note: Note: Want help improving cart and checkout design on your eCommerce site to improve your results and decrease cart abandonment?
 Contact us to discuss how to optimize your site for conversions.